Loose Ankles: Plot

-Ann Harper Berry (Loretta Young), a young socialite, receives an inheritance of $70,000 per year (approximately $1 million today) from her deceased grandmother.
-The will stipulates, however, that she will only receive the money after she has been married to someone who meets with the approval of her two prudish aunts Sarah (Louise Fazenda) and Katherine (Ethel Wales) Harper.
+Ann Harper Berry, a young socialite, receives an inheritance of $70,000 per year (approximately $1 million today) from her deceased grandmother.
+The will stipulates, however, that she will only receive the money after she has been married to someone who meets with the approval of her two prudish aunts Sarah and Katherine Harper.
 The will also stipulates that everyone will lose their inheritance if a scandal involving Ann occurs before she is married.
 In the case of a scandal, the entire estate will be donated to an organization for the welfare of cats and dogs.

 Ann, who is furious at being denied the right to marry whom she pleases, decides to create a scandal.
 She advertises in the paper for an unscrupulous man to compromise her.
-Gilly Hayden (Douglas Fairbanks, Jr.) answers the ad and arrives at Ann's apartment.
+Gilly Hayden answers the ad and arrives at Ann's apartment.
 In order to make the affair as scandalous as possible, Ann's maid asks Fairbanks to remove his clothing.
 Before the newspaper men arrive, Ann's two aunts show up and attempt to force Gilly to marry their niece.
 Gilly, not wanting to force Ann into marriage, jumps out the window with nothing on but a woman's robe.

 By this time, Ann and Gilly, though they had only spent a short time together, have fallen in love.
-Lint Harper (Raymond Keane), Gilly's roommate, becomes interested when Gilly tells him what happened with Ann.
+Lint Harper, Gilly's roommate, becomes interested when Gilly tells him what happened with Ann.
 He decides to try to get Ann to marry him in order to get a part of her fortune.
 He takes her to a nightclub called the Circus Cafe.
 While there, Ann meets Gilly and her two aunts, who are being escorted by two gigolos (two other roommates of Gilly), who have come to spy on their niece.
 The aunts become drunk through the machinations of the gigolos, and when the club is raided, they manage to escape with their aid.
 Ann blackmails her aunts into consenting to her marriage with Gilly, threatening to expose their scandalous behavior at the nightclub if they don't.
 This leaves the couple free to pursue their romance.